Yan0613/nexoedge/README.md

 Nexoedge supports both proxy-side and agent-side data repair.
 System administrators can configure either option in the proxy configuration file.

+### Immutable Storage

+Nexoedge supports immutable storage management through per-file/object policies described in ISO/TS 18759:2022 (section 5 and 6).
+The policies allow administrators to specify retention period of data files/objects until when update and deletion is allowed (via 'immutable', 'modification-hold', and 'deletion-hold' policies).
+Administrators can also disable access to specified files/objects (via 'access-hold' policies).
+The controls of policies are exposed to authorized administrators via RESTful APIs.

 ### System Monitoring Tools

 #### Status Report